chrisminnick/professional-reactjs/lab4.5.md

 9. Rename your all of your custom components to have the .tsx extensions.

+10. Import React into each of your custom components so that TypeScript will be able to properly identify React code.
+Use the following statement at the beginning of each file:

+`import React from 'react';`

 10. Enter `npm run dev` to start the development server.

-11. Look for files in VS Code that are now red.
+11. Look for files in VS Code that are now red (there should be only one).
 These have Typescript errors.
 See if you can fix them (by searching Google or otherwise.)